Bishmizzine: Bishmizzine High School

 Bishmizzine High School was founded in 1937, making it one of the oldest continually operational private schools in North Lebanon.
 The school offers a full educational program from Nursery to Baccalaureate II designed to be compatible with the requirements of the Lebanese Ministry of Education.

 Global Emigration

 One of the many Lebanese villages where the number of inhabitants is very small compared to the number of its natives who live abroad.
 Global emigration occurred as far back as the mid 19th century with records showing young men and families migrating to the new world, mainly Australia and the Americas (North and South).
 This emigration was greatly hastened after the economic ill fortunes of the silk textile factories after the advent of cheap artificial silk by the far east.
-Then successive world wars, The Great Famine of Mount Lebanon (1916), and the Lebanese Civil War (1975–1990) also took their toll.
+Then, successive world wars, The Great Famine of Mount Lebanon (1916), and the Lebanese Civil War (1975–1990) also took their toll.
+In 1953, the town had a population of 998 with 180 households.
 Emigration continues till the present day.
 Some families are extinct and others are greatly reduced in number.
 During holidays, especially summer, many of the natives return to visit their relatives.